ibrahim-kocyigit/kocyigit-dsml/03_specializations/01_fitting_statistical_models_to_data/01_considerations_for_statistical_modeling/05_mixed_effects_models.md

 **[Source](https://babieslearninglanguage.blogspot.com/2018/02/mixed-effects-models-is-it-time-to-go.html):** "Babies Learning Language: Mixed Effects Models: Is it Time to Go Full Bayes?"
 (February 2018)

-_Note: The following summary have been revised for Python-based libraries._
+_Note: The blog post explains the basic ideas of Bayesian modeling and inference in the multilevel modeling context.
+It also introduces some of the advantages of Bayesian approaches to fitting multilevel models in a specific subject matter context.
+The following summary have been revised for Python-based libraries._

 ## 5.1.
 The Problem with Classical Linear Mixed Models (LMMs)